noahc3/apl-devcontainer/README.md

 # APL Development Container

-This Docker setup creates a persistent development environment for Affinity Plugin Loader with Wine and build tools pre-configured.
+This Docker setup creates a persistent development environment for Affinity Plugin Loader with MinGW, .NET SDK and necessary Windows SDK components (from Wine) pre-configured.

 ## Quick Start